 I also suspect that Snape only really came to Voldemort’s direct notice when he reported the overheard fragment of the Trelawney Prophecy to the Dark Lord himself.
 From that point he had Voldemort’s attention.

-To me, the ambiguity about this information established a strong probability that Snape’s dealings with Albus Dumbledore might go back at least to the night of the Trelawney Prophecy, if not even earlier, well before Voldemort ordered him to infiltrate Dumbledore’s school.
+To me, the ambiguity about this information established a strong probability that Snape’s dealings with Albus Dumbledore might go back at least as far as the night of the Trelawney Prophecy, if not earlier, in fact well before Voldemort ordered him to infiltrate Dumbledore’s school.
 The ramifications of this (now canon-shafted) possibility are discussed elsewhere in the collection.

 • • • •